tomhea/flip-jump/README.md

 Hello, World!
 ```

   - The --no-stl flag tells the assembler not to include the standard library.
-It is not needed as we implemented the macros ourselves.
+The flag is needed as we implemented the macros ourselves.
   - You can use the -o flag to save the assembled file for later use too.
   - You can use the -t flag for testing the run with the expected outputs.